 May I say to you, friend, there is somebody around you today whom you can pull out of the fire.
-What a tremendous thing!
 If there were a house on fire with somebody inside of it, you would do your best to get him out.
-But just think of the people around you today who are on the way to a lost eternity.
-Some of them you can reach.
+But just think of the people around you today who are on the way to a lost eternity, and some of them you can reach.
 I don't think you can reach them all.
-I don't recommend you go out on the street and hand a tract to everybody who comes along.
-But I do believe there is somebody you can reach.
-And maybe you are the only one who can reach them-they would never listen to this old preacher, but they will listen to you because they respect and have confidence in you.
+I don't recommend you go out on the street and hand a tract to everybody who comes along, but I do say there is somebody you can reach.
+And the interesting thing is, you are the only one who can reach them - they would never listen to this preacher, but they will listen to you.
+They have respect for you.
+They have confidence in you.
 Yet you have never told them about the Savior who has saved you.
 That is the type of witnessing we need in days of apostasy.